sil-org/terraform-aws-idp/terraform/000-core/README.md

 IAM roles to function.
 It can also optionally create an ACM certificate used by later workspaces for HTTPS with the ALB.

+# Deprecation notice

+This module will be removed in the next major version.
+Incorporate the necessary resources directly in the root module.
+The `github.com/silinternational/terraform-modules//aws/ecs/cluster` module can be used for the ECS cluster.

 ## What this does

  - Create ECS cluster named after `app_name` and `app_env`
  - Create IAM roles and policies for ECS services and instances
  - Optionally create and validate an ACM certificate using DNS
- - Optionally manage AppConfig application and environment
+ - DEPRECATED: Optionally manage AppConfig application and environment

 ## Required Inputs